lambdalabs-eu1-webchat/webchat-documentation/README.md

 - Receptionists have the ability to create tasks, assign them to staff members, and mark them as completed.
 - Admins can access a dashboard of metrics that indicate staff performance/shortcomings.
 - Admins are notified when dangerous/harmful keywords or negative sentiment is taking place in a conversation (https://dialogflow.com/).
-- An outline of a guests interactions with the hotel are sent via email or text (dependent on guest preferences) after their stay.
+- An outline of a guests interactions with the hotel are sent via email or text (dependent on guest preferences) after their stay (www.sendgrid.com/‎).
 - Priority hotel rooms/guest conversations are highlighted in the app for Admins and receptionists.
 - Conversations can be reassigned between Receptionists/Admins when they switch over shifts.
 - Admins/receptionists can talk to guests in English and messages will be received in the guests preferred language (https://cloud.google.com/translate/docs/).